agambino720/tumor_identification_model/README.md

+# Identify Tumors with CNNS Using MRIs

+## Elevator Pitch
+This project aims to address the critical challenge of early brain tumor detection using MRI images by developing CNN models to classify brain scans into tumor and non-tumor categories.
+Leveraging a dataset of diverse MRI scans including images of three different brain tumor types and nontumor brains, the best-performing model achieved a recall of 86.84% for tumor cases, demonstrating its potential to assist in timely and accurate medical diagnoses, though further refinement is needed to improve its precision and handling of non-tumor cases.
+The early identification of brain tumors is crucial as it leads to increased treatment options and overall better patient outcomes.

-## Overview
+## Business Understanding
-This project addresses a significant challenge in the medical field: the accurate and timely detection of brain tumors from MRI images.
-Brain tumors can be life-threatening, and early detection is critical for improving patient outcomes and survival rates.
-However, the manual classification of brain tumors by radiologists is time-consuming and prone to human error, particularly in high-pressure environments.
-By leveraging convolutional neural networks (CNNs), this project aims to assist medical professionals in accurately identifying and classifying brain tumors into three types—glioma, meningioma, and pituitary tumors—as well as distinguishing these from normal brain tissue.
+Brain tumors present a critical challenge in the medical field due to their complexity and the vital importance of early and accurate diagnosis.
+Early detection of brain tumors is crucial for improving patient outcomes and survival rates.
+As studies have shown, "Catching tumors early often allows for more treatment options.
+Some early tumors may have signs and symptoms that can be noticed, but this is not always the case" (Cancer.org, n.d.).
+"Enhancing the accuracy and efficiency of early-stage detection can significantly impact treatment planning and prognostic evaluation" (Cancer.org, n.d.).
+The real-world problem this project aims to solve is the need for a reliable and efficient method to accurately classify different types of brain tumors from MRI scans.
+Given the subtle differences between various tumor types and normal brain tissue, manual classification by radiologists can be time-consuming and prone to error, especially in high-pressure environments.
+This project seeks to address these challenges by developing a tool that assists in the accurate and rapid classification of brain tumors, ultimately supporting better clinical decision-making and improving patient care.

 The utility of this model lies in its potential to serve as a decision-support tool in clinical settings.
 It can reduce the cognitive load on radiologists, speed up the diagnostic process, and ensure that even subtle indications of tumors are flagged for further examination.
 By integrating AI into diagnostic workflows, healthcare providers can improve diagnostic accuracy and potentially lower healthcare costs associated with extensive testing.
 This project is especially important in regions with limited access to specialized medical professionals, where an AI-driven tool could make a significant difference in patient care.

-## Data Source
+## Data Source and Understanding
 The dataset used in this project is sourced from Kaggle and contains MRI images categorized into four classes: glioma_tumor, meningioma_tumor, pituitary_tumor, and normal.
 Despite some limitations, such as class imbalance and a relatively small dataset size, the data proved to be effective in developing a binary classification model that can identify tumors with reasonable accuracy.
 The dataset’s class imbalance—where normal brain images are underrepresented compared to tumor images—posed a challenge for nontumor identification.
 Additionally the limited data size posed challenges for multiple classification, leading to models that struggled to differentiate between the different tumor types.
 However, for binary classification (tumor vs. non-tumor), the data was more suitable and enabled the creation of a model that performs well in identifying tumor cases, even if it struggles somewhat with normal cases.